Skip to Content

 However, know that if you buy a triplex or fourplex, the property will need to pass FHA’s self-sufficiency test showing that the property’s potential rent can support the full payment.

 Live in an expensive area?
-Unbelievably, you can get an FHA loan of over $2 million for some multifamily properties in many areas of the country.
+Surprisingly, you can get an FHA loan of more than $2 million for some multifamily properties in some high-cost areas of the country.

 2. Fannie Mae Conventional

-To buy a 2-4 unit home, you’ll need 5% down which is a new rule effective November 2023.
-Prior to this drastic reduction in down payments, Fannie Mae required 15-25% down.
-It's a great time to take advantage of a conventional loan for multifamily investing.
+To buy a 2-4 unit home, you’ll need 5% down.
+Prior to this drastic reduction, Fannie Mae required 15% to 25% down.

 3. Freddie Mac Conventional

-As of yet, Freddie Mac does not offer 5%-down multifamily investing unless you meet income limits for the Home Possible program.
-Most won't qualify for a multifamily loan at this income.
-So far, Freddie Mac still requires 15% down for a 2-unit and 20% down for a 3-4 unit.
+Freddie Mac does not offer 5%-down multifamily financing unless you meet income limits for the Home Possible program.
+However, many borrowers won't qualify for a multifamily loan at this income.
+So far, Freddie Mac still requires 15% down for a 2-unit home and 20% down for a 3-4-unit home.

 4. VA Loan

 It requires zero down, even for 2-4 unit properties.
 It also offers below-market rates, no monthly mortgage insurance, and lenient credit score standards.
-While it’s hands-down the best multifamily loan on the market, you have to have at least 90 days on active duty or 2 years of former U.S. military service to be eligible.
+While it’s hands-down the best multifamily loan on the market, you have to have at least 90 days of active duty or two years of former U.S. military service to be eligible.

 How To Buy a Multifamily Property

-Buying a multifamily is similar to buying a single-family residence.
+Buying a multifamily home is similar to buying a single-family residence.

-1. Budget: Make sure you have the income to support the payment and are comfortable taking on a large home payment.
-Ensure your budget allows for extra expenses like maintenance and if you can’t rent a unit for a few months.
+1. Make a budget: Make sure you have the income to support the payment and are comfortable taking on a large home payment.
+Ensure your budget allows for extra expenses like maintenance and periods of vacancy.

-2. Pre-approval: Get a pre-approval from a lender.
-This tells you what you can qualify for, making some assumptions about future home price, rental income, and other costs.
+2. Get preapproved for a mortgage: A preapproval tells you what you can qualify for, making some assumptions about future home price, rental income, and other costs.

-3. Hire a real estate agent who is well-versed in multifamily homebuying or house hacking.
-A general real estate agent may not be able to guide you to the best deals.
+3. Hire the right real estate agent: Find an agent who is well-versed in multifamily homebuying or house hacking.
+A generalist may not be able to guide you to the best deals.

-5. Make an offer on the right home.
-Expect fierce competition from all-cash investors and experienced buyers with large down payments.
-You'll likely need to make offers on many properties.
-If you can't find a turn-key home, use an FHA 203k rehab loan to buy and repair the multifamily home.
+5. Make an offer on the right home: Expect fierce competition from all-cash investors and experienced buyers with large down payments.
+You'll likely need to make offers on several properties.
+If you can't find a turnkey home, use an FHA 203k rehab loan to buy and repair the multifamily home.

-6. Get current lease agreements from the seller when your offer is accepted.
-The lender will order an appraisal and gather any documents not collected from you during the pre-approval process.
+6. Get current lease agreements: Your agent can request these from the seller after your offer is accepted.
+The lender will order an appraisal and gather any final financial documents to underwrite and approve your loan.

-7. Complete the transaction.
-When the loan “funds,” the home is officially yours.
+7. Complete the transaction: You’ll pay the down payment and closing costs, and sign final paperwork at closing.
+Once the loan funds, the home is officially yours.
 Honor any existing rental agreements, although you should be able to displace one current tenant for owner-occupancy.
-Make sure the tenants know to pay rent to you.
+Make sure the tenants know to make future rent payments to you.

-8. Create new leases when current ones expire showing you as the landlord.
+8. Create new leases: After the current agreements expire, draft new leases with each tenant showing you as the landlord.
 Manage the property, be firm but fair with tenants, and you’ll have an additional long-term source of income.

 Use Future Rental Income To Qualify